UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 The 4 lines used for the conditional statements can be compressed into a single one.

-Both syntaxes are acceptable depending on your preference.
+Both syntax are acceptable depending on your preference.

 This type of syntax is only possible for decisions that involve only `if` and `else` conditions.